 Adjusted R Squared (R²)

-Regardless of whether you’re analyzing a classification or regression model, even if the fit statistic affirms the model you have in place, it’s a good idea to also ensure you’re getting outcomes and explanations you can turn into action items to move the business needle forward.
+Whether you’re analyzing a classification or regression model, even if the fit statistic affirms the model you have in place, it’s a good idea to also ensure you’re getting outcomes and explanations you can turn into action items to move the business needle forward.
 To this end, having a record explainer mechanism can dramatically reduce the time it takes to draw human insight from the results generated by the models you have in place.

 Using LIME to Understand a Machine Learning Model’s Predictions